Voices for Palestine accuses WUSA of silencing pro Palestinian clubs

 “We did everything according to the rules, and it was the fact that we were doing Palestinian advocacy, the fact that we were doing a protest, that made them suspend our activities.”

 WUSA President, Nick Pfeifle, confirmed that there was a suspension of events from Voices for Palestine, but that it was not a decision that was made lightly.
-Pfiefle acknowledged that in the wake of certain events (such as the rally), the organization needed to ensure that events adhered to safety protocols and complied with university policies.
+Pfeifle acknowledged that in the wake of certain events (such as the rally), the organization needed to ensure that events adhered to safety protocols and complied with university policies.

-“WUSA is committed to supporting student freedom of expression, but we also have these logistical and legal frameworks we have to work within,” Pfiefle said.
+“WUSA is committed to supporting student freedom of expression, but we also have these logistical and legal frameworks we have to work within,” Pfeifle said.
 “We’re not out to restrict anyone’s views, but the protocols can sometimes feel restrictive from the outside.”

 Voices for Palestine’s issues with WUSA have been ongoing – for instance, Joseph said that they would “deliberately” not respond to completed event forms.
 “When we submit an event form two weeks in advance, [WUSA] won’t approve or deny the event until the day of.
 Like hours before,” Joseph said.
 “So we don’t have time to properly prepare for the event, especially if we’re inviting guest speakers, because they have to travel here.”

-Pfiefle said that there was no intentional withholding of event approvals, and acknowledged that some events might take longer to approve due to the complexity of the event and logistical challenges that WUSA faced in processing approvals.
+Pfeifle said that there was no intentional withholding of event approvals, and acknowledged that some events might take longer to approve due to the complexity of the event and logistical challenges that WUSA faced in processing approvals.

 Joseph further alleged that WUSA has a priority list for which clubs to respond to first.
 When asked how he gathered this information, Joseph said that Voices for Palestine has incredible research teams.
-When asked about it specifically, Pfiefle said, “We don’t have a priority list per se, but if an event is more complex, it naturally takes longer to process.”
+When asked about it specifically, Pfeifle said, “We don’t have a priority list per se, but if an event is more complex, it naturally takes longer to process.”

 Joseph brought up other instances of WUSA silencing students on Palestine, including the WUSA club Racial Advocacy for Inclusion, Solidarity, and Equity (RAISE) service.
 “UW RAISE made a post about Palestine, and WUSA logged into their account and deleted the post and then also deleted a post about Palestine from 2021 on the basis that it was political,” Joseph said.
 “But what is a racial advocacy group if it’s not political?”

-Pfiefle said he was not aware of these specific posts being deleted, and that the post from 2021 was still currently visible.
+Pfeifle said he was not aware of these specific posts being deleted, and that the post from 2021 was still currently visible.
 He denied that WUSA intentionally deleted the posts and pointed to the structural autonomy of student advocacy groups in managing their own affairs.
 He suggested that the situation could have resulted from a miscommunication or misunderstanding regarding how these groups operate within the larger WUSA framework.

 Joseph feels that the repression goes beyond WUSA, and that UW sends both campus police and Waterloo Regional Police Service (WRPS) to their club events.